-The earliest record of Armley Mills dates from the middle of the sixteenth century when local clothier Richard Booth leased 'Armley Millnes' from Henry Saville.
-A document of 1707 provides the first description of the mills, dated 1707, refers to it as: 'That Fulling Mill in Armley... containing two wheels and four stocks... also the water corn mill and all the fulling mills... containing one wheel and two stocks'.
-By 1788 Armley was equipped with five waterwheels powering eighteen fulling stocks.
+The earliest record mentioning Armley Mills dates from the middle of the sixteenth century, when local clothier Richard Booth leased 'Armley Millnes' from Henry Saville.
+The first description of the mills, dated 1707, refers to it as: 'That Fulling Mill in Armley... containing two wheels and four stocks... also the water corn mill and all the fulling mills... containing one wheel and two stocks.'

+By 1788 Armley had five waterwheels powering eighteen fulling stocks.
 Fulling is one of the final processes in cloth production.
 It involves pounding the cloth with large hammers in pits filled with a mixture of water, urine and 'fullers earth', causing the fibres to mat together or 'felt'.
-There are still fulling hammers in place in the Mill to view today.
+You can still see fulling hammers in the Mill today.

 Like many other textile mills, Armley could not cope with the combination of the loss of markets as the British Empire split up, the increase in competition from abroad and the increasing use of man-made fibres.
 In the early 1970s the mill finally closed as a business and, in recognition of its historic importance, the site was bought by Leeds City Council, re-opening in 1982 as Leeds Industrial Museum.